Look Up Arizona Divorce Records: Free Search

 Postage and handling and cost for faxing are each $7.00.

-Divorce records may also viewed conveniently online using the name of the party of the record or case number.
-This search feature is free to use.
+Divorce records may also viewed online using the name of the party of the record or case number.
+This search feature is convenient and free to use.

 Patrons may also fax or phone their request to 520.724.2134 and 520.724.3240 and pay via credit card.